Kobe Bryant helicopter crash not caused by engine failure | DW | 07.02.2020

 US investigators have said the helicopter involved in the crash which killed basketball superstar Kobe Bryant did not appear to suffer engine failure.
-However, a final report on the incident will take at least a year.
+The pilot allegedly came within 30 meters of clearing the clouds.

 The helicopter wreckage from a crash that killed basketball star Kobe Bryant and eight others showed no outward signs of engine failure, the US National Transportation Safety Board (NTSB) said Friday.